Germany Digital Nomad Visa Guide (2024)

 Can the German freelance residence permit be used to gain citizenship or permanent residence?

 Getting permanent citizenship in Germany isn’t easy.
-Even though 23% of the German population are immigrants or children of immigrants, Germany doesn’t just give out permanent residence and citizenship willy-nilly.
+Even though more than 20% of the German population are immigrants or children of immigrants, Germany doesn’t just give out permanent residence and citizenship willy-nilly.

 So, getting a freelance residence permit and extending it to the full 3 years sadly won’t get you permanent residency.
 However, it’s a start.